-Dr. Sandy DixonHelping individuals and couples create lasting, meaningful change.
+Dr. Sandy DixonHelping create lasting, meaningful change.

 When I reflect on the work of therapy, I am reminded of the questions Mark Epstein – a psychiatrist and Buddhist – asked himself:

 “What was getting in the way of my ability to be open, of my ability to communicate, of my presence in the here-and-now?

 This is the approach I try to adopt with my clients and the questions we address as we work together.

 I am a licensed psychologist in the state of Massachusetts and I provide individual therapy to adults.